wbic16/phext-notepad/TweetStorm.md

 The AGI Era
 -----------
-Terse Text is designed for 2040 and beyond.
+Phext is designed for 2040 and beyond.
 It is assumed that humanity will be using systems that routinely store petabytes of data and that we will have brain interfaces which allow us to interact with our computers in hyperspace.
 Computer screens will seem antiquated by then.